VaishaliPandiyen/Campgrounds/README.md

 * "_models/campgrounds.js_" explains how to delete amenities linked with the campground

-* Main "index.js" explains basic cookie parser (with sign)
+* Routes "explainer.js" explains basic cookie parser (with sign), express session and flash